Local Resident Information

 Residents’ tickets

 There are two types of local resident tickets, for those who live within the immediate vicinity of Priory Park.
-Direct booking links will be/were circulated by letter between 8-14 May.
-Tickets should have been redeemed by 1 June.
+Direct booking links will be circulated in 2026.
+Please note, the list below has not been updated since Lazydays 2025.

 Group A: Two complimentary adult tickets and up to four child tickets are available per household to those who live on Priory Crescent and Victoria Avenue (east, 388-460 and west between Fairfax Drive and Burr Hill Chase).
 These can be redeemed against either weekend tickets or for a single session.